apache/trafficserver/doc/developer-guide/api/functions/TSContScheduleOnPool.en.rst

 The reason behind this choice is that we are trying to keep things simple such that lock contention problems happens less.
-And for the most part, there is no point of scheduling the same thing on several different threads of the same type, because there is no parallelism between them (a thread will have to wait for the previous thread to finish, either because locking or the nature of the job it’s handling is serialized since its on the same continuation).
+And for the most part, there is no point of scheduling the same thing on several different threads of the same type, because there is no parallelism between them (a thread will have to wait for the previous thread to finish, either because locking or the nature of the job it's handling is serialized since its on the same continuation).

 Scenario 3 (has thread affinity info, different types of threads)